-When you move a card to a freecell, the only rule you need to follow is that you can have only one card in one freecell at a certain time.
-Apart from that, you are free to move any uncovered card there at any time.
-Even though you are available to use the freecells as much as you want, try to keep them available for future cards you may need to move around.
+- You can move any playable card to one of the four free cells.
+Only 4 cards can be in the free cells at any given time.
+Even though you can use the free cells as much as you want, try to keep them available for future cards you may need to move around.

-During the process of clearing up the board, you will come into a situation where you will manage to clear out an entire column and be left with seven or less.
-In that case, you can grab any free card and move it to an empty column slot.
+- During the process of moving cards from the tableau board to the foundation, you may clear out an entire column.
+In that case, you can grab any free card and move it to an empty column.
 It doesn't matter which card it is, as long as it is a free one.

-The advantage of the game is that all cards are uncovered, meaning that there will be no surprises, and you have the option to plan well ahead.
-Since the game randomizes the cards, there may be a situation where you will be left with no options or possible moves.
-There are ways of avoiding this, but if you don't manage to do so, restart the game and try again.
+- The advantage of FreeCell is that all cards are uncovered, meaning that there will be no surprises, and you can strategically plan ahead.
+There may be a situation where you will be left with no options or possible moves.
+You can undo moves to try other ways of solving the game, or you can start a new game.

 Are there different versions of FreeCell?